Who can apply?

 - Applicants should be in possession of a valid passport by 1st December.
 The name on the application form must be identical with the one in the passport.

 - Selected candidates are not allowed to draw funding from other German scholarship-awarding organisations or from other German public authorities simultaneously with a DAAD scholarship.

 What requirements must be met?

-- The applicant must have an aggregate percentage of 85% and above or CGPA 8.5/10 and above of all completed semesters at the time of application.
+- Applicants must have an aggregate percentage of 85% and above or CGPA 8.5/10 and above of all completed semesters at the time of application.
 All transcripts of completed semesters must be submitted.

-- The applicant must be a registered student of her/his institution.
+- Applicants must be a registered student of her/his institution.
 It is necessary to obtain a “No Objection Certificate” for the entire duration of the internship from the home institute.
 This form is available under the category “Application Procedure” of the programme announcement.

 - The “Approval Form” (see under "Application Procedure") is mandatory and must be completely filled out by the German host.
 The document must clearly mention the exact start and end dates of the internship.

-- The applicant must submit a CV and a short research proposal along with the documents mentioned above.
+- Applicants must submit a CV and a short research proposal along with the documents mentioned above.